rklymentiev/py-for-neuro/slides/chapter3_03_pandas_joins.md

 We will join the data by the column `Id`. *Think what would happen if we didn't have the `Id` column in table B. Would we be able to join these two tables together?*

-With inner join, we take only those observations that have matching `Id` values in both tables (these observations are marked with green ticks).
+With the inner join, we take only those observations that have matching `Id` values in both tables (these observations are marked with green ticks).
 Note that there were two observations in table B with `Id` "1", so in a resulting table (bottom right) we have two observations for "Bob".

 ---